tomcotter7/notes/genai.md

 #### Multi-Head Attention

 This scaled dot product attetention previously mentioned is 1-head attention.
 Multi-head attention is just this with different $q, k, v$ matrices.
 This means we can attend to different parts of the sequence different.
 Again this can be done in parallel.

+### Scalable MatMul-free Language Modelling

+[This paper](https://arxiv.org/pdf/2406.02528) details how MatMul operations (the expensive ops that require GPUs) can be eliminated from language models entirely.

+However, the title is slightly misleading.
+Essentially, all the weights in the model have been constrained to be ternary - i.e in the set { -1, 0, 1 }.
+By doing this, it simplifies any equation that looks like $ y = xW_{i} $ (i.e a vector-matrix multiplication) into a element wise product (hadamard product).
+They also remove the attention layer, and replace it with something similar to a RNN that can be parallelized.

 ## LLM Inference